crnlmd77/data-analytics-portfolio/Power BI/README.md

 # 📊 Power BI - Portfolio Project
 Welcome to my Personal Portfolio for Power BI!
-This includes the projects that I've worked on to improve my knowledge in Data Analytics.
+This includes the projects that I've worked using public datasets on to improve my knowledge in Data Analytics in terms of converting data into powerful visualizations to help drive goal-driven and holistic solutions.

 ---